-This article discusses several publicly traded water stocks, including utilities and industrial companies.
+This article discusses several publicly traded water stocks paying dividends, including utilities and industrial companies.
+Many of these stocks make for good long-term investments.

 Water Stocks Create Value